Transformer-based Multimodal Change Detection with Multitask Consistency Constraints: Hi-BCD: A multimodal dataset for building change detection between height map and optical image

 4) {\bf Tile splitting.} The original tile size of each city is 25000$\times$20000 with a pixel granularity of 0.25 meter, which is subsequently split into 500 pairs of 1000$\times$1000 sized samples.
 Note that we retained samples that do not include changes to better reflect the data distribution of the real-world scenario.

 {\bf Challenges of Hi-BCD dataset}.
 The fundamental challenge of our dataset is to learn the representation of multi-class elevation changes from multimodal and cross-dimensional inputs.
-There are some inherent misalignment between the multimodal inputs.
+There are some inherent misalignments between the multimodal inputs.
 1) The pixels hold diverse implications as the DSMs rasterize the height dimension from Lidar point clouds and represent the absolute land elevation, while the images reflect the intensity of visible light.
-They have vastly different numerical ranges, where the height range is $[-8.24,183.64]$ for original DSM and $[-99.55,134.21]$ for the changes in the training set, while the image values are in grayscale $[0,255]$.
-2) Their distribution differs a lot as the DSMs exhibit similar height in the ground regions, while the images portray different colors and textures for various land cover.
-3) There exist geometry misalignment due to viewpoint distortion of aerial images although they utilize the same coordinate system.
-Furthermore, severe change-unchange imbalance can be observed.
+They exhibit vastly different numerical ranges, where the height range is $[-8.24,183.64]$ for {the} original DSM and $[-99.55,134.21]$ for the changes in the training set, while the image values are in grayscale $[0,255]$.
+2) Their distribution differs a lot as the DSMs exhibit similar height in the ground regions, while the images portray different colors and textures for various land covers.
+3) There exists geometry misalignment due to viewpoint distortion of aerial images although they utilize the same coordinate system.
+Furthermore, severe change-unchange imbalance can be observed in Table \ref{table-data}.
 Additionally, there is inconsistency between the semantic change labels and the height change labels as shown in Figure \ref{fig_pschange}.